mmomtchev/Queue/README.md

 I use it with tens of thousands of jobs on the queue. _O(log(n))_ on the number of jobs, _O(log(n))_ on the number of different priorities.
 Just make sure to always call `Queue.end()`.
 Or, since 1.2, there is a safer, but less versatile method, `Queue.run()`.

-These can be used to rate-limit expensive external API requests.
+Typical uses:
+ * Rate-limit expensive external API requests - especially on ban-happy servers
+ * Avoiding to launch all the tasks in an async loop at the same time while allowing some degree of controlled concurrency

 The queues keep references to the Promise `resolve()` function and resolve it from outside of the Promise constructor.
-This is a very unusual use of Promises to implement locks that I find interesting.
+This is a very unusual use of Promises to implement locks that I find interesting (this is what the medium story is about).
-It works both in the browser and in Node.js.

 # Install